 Did you know that?
 Easy, not hard.

-Here’s a quick tutorial on customizing Microsoft Word’s AutoCorrect function.
-It features the famous word pair, Manger & Manager:
+Here’s a quick tutorial on customizing Microsoft Word’s AutoCorrect function:

 Common Typos Spell Check Does Catch